csabbah/pro-readme-generator/README.md

 ## Instructions

 1. Clone the main project then open up the project folder in your text editor.
+2. Run 'npm install' in terminal to install node_modules with all dependencies.
-2. Open up your terminal and make sure you are in the main folder using the 'cd' command if needed.
+3. Then make sure you are in the main folder using the 'cd' command if needed.
-3. Type in 'node index.js' or 'node index' to execute the application and load up the chain of prompts (questions).
+4. Type in 'node index.js' or 'node index' to execute the application and load up the chain of prompts (questions).
-4. Answer all the prompts and once completed, your personal README.md file will be created.
+5. Answer all the prompts and once completed, your personal README.md file will be created.

 ## Links